We are an association for all those who love to

 The programme for 2019/2020 season is now posted on the programme page of the website.

-Details about the first two meeting of the 2019/20 season - further details will follow.
+Details about the first three meeting of the 2019/20 season - further details will follow.

 Monday September 16th (note change of date from September 9th) 7:00pm Presentation and discussion about Hauptwerk.
 (Host: Iain Stinson)